 Creating employee ownership as part of a new business will generally be simpler than doing so when the business is more established and has acquired value.
 Traditionally, new businesses tend to start off as a single individual, or as a joint initiative of a small group of entrepreneurs, sometimes with outside investors, who are all more or less involved in the management and/or financing of the venture.
-However, it is increasingly common for new ventures to set aside a pool of shares to be allocated to employees.
+However, it is increasingly common for new ventures to set aside a pool of shares to be allocated to employees for individual share ownership.
 Where employee ownership can be brought into being in a business's early years this will often avoid tax complications for employees and current shareholders, because share value is likely to be relatively low.

 However, many companies that create employee ownership will do so later in time.
-This may be because they only feel it necessary to do so once their business has become established, or when the original founders wish to sell part, or their entire stake, and sale into employee ownership is seen to be the most desirable route.
+This may be because they only feel it necessary to do so once their business has become established, or when the original founders wish to sell their stake (or a major part of it), and sale into employee ownership is seen to be the most desirable route.